Need for Speed Payback

-Need for Speed Payback is a racing video game developed by Ghost Games and published by Electronic Arts for PlayStation 4, Windows, and Xbox One.
-It is the twenty-third installment in the Need for Speed series.
-The game was released worldwide on November 10, 2017, with mixed reviews from critics.
+Need for Speed Payback is a 2017 racing video game developed by Ghost Games and published by Electronic Arts.
+It was released for PlayStation 4, Windows, and Xbox One on November 10, 2017.
+It is the 23rd installment in the Need for Speed series.

+Upon release, Payback received mixed reviews from critics, who welcomed the return of offline gameplay modes, but criticized the game's loot box mechanics and use of microtransactions.
 The game was succeeded by Need for Speed Heat in 2019.

 Gameplay

 Need for Speed Payback is a racing game set in an open world environment of Fortune Valley; a fictional version of Las Vegas, Nevada.
 It is focused on "action driving" and has three playable characters (each with different sets of skills) working together to pull off action movie-like sequences.
 In contrast with the previous game, it also features a 24-hour day-night cycle.
 Unlike the 2015 Need for Speed reboot, Payback includes an offline single-player mode.

 Payback features a total of 74 vehicles with downloadable contents.
 Toyota, Scion and Ferrari are not involved in the game due to licensing issues.
 However, the Subaru BRZ appears in the game.
 Aston Martin, Audi, Buick, Jaguar, Koenigsegg, Land Rover, Mercury, Pagani, and Plymouth make their return after their absence from the 2015 installment, while Alfa Romeo, Infiniti, Mini and Pontiac were added via downloadable content.